top of page

 • Members must wear their membership ID cards in a manner that is visible to other members at all times when on the range.
 If not correctly worn, you may be asked to leave.

-• Members must sign in AND sign out at the range house (a sign-in sheet is posted outside the entrance to the range house).
+• Members must sign in at the range house (a sign-in sheet QR code is posted outside the entrance to the range house).

 • Members may bring non-member guests each visit for a fee of twenty dollars ($20).
 The guest fee is payable on this site in the online store.
 Guests MUST sign in and provide a state-issued identification card to the staff at the range house.